 Notes

 - Feel free to adjust the amount of gochujang paste used to personal preference.
-I recommend starting with 1 tablespoon if you are sensitive to heat.
+I recommend starting with 1 tablespoon if you are sensitive to heat; you can always add more if needed.

 - You can also bake your tofu or cook them in the air fryer.

 - To bake, preheat your oven to 200C/400F.
-Spray on some cooking oil, and bake them for 20-25 minutes, flipping them halfway through.
+Spray some cooking oil on them and bake for 20-25 minutes, flipping them halfway through.

 Nutrition